Alcohol consumption in Ireland

 While national data on overall consumption per capita facilitates the assessment of long-term trends, they do not identify harmful drinking patterns, such as heavy episodic drinking (also called binge drinking).

-An overview of Irelands’ Total consumption (10.2 litres in 2022) in relation to other OECD countries with most up to date annual sales of pure alcohol in litres per person aged 15+ is available to view from the OECD.
+An overview of Irelands’ Total consumption (10.2 litres in 2022) in relation to other OECD countries with the most up-to-date annual sales of pure alcohol in litres per person aged 15+ is available to view from the OECD.

 In 2019, total alcohol consumption across the WHO Global Region, measured in litres of pure alcohol per person of 15 years of age or older, was 5.5 litres, compared with 5.7 litres in 2010.
 Total alcohol consumption across the European region was 9.2 litres in 2019, compared with 10.2 litres in 2010, while total alcohol consumption in Ireland was 11.7 litres in 2019, compared with 12.2 litres in 2010.
 These figures therefore show that total consumption remains higher in Ireland than both across the WHO Global region and European region.